-Regular rate of pay in California is your total earnings divided by the total number of hours worked in a workweek.
-It is used to calculate non-exempt workers’ overtime pay, which is one-and-a-half times their regular rate of pay.
+In California, your regular rate of pay is generally your total earnings divided by the total number of hours worked in a workweek.
+It is used to calculate overtime pay for non-exempt workers, which is one-and-a-half times the regular rate of pay.

-Below, our California labor and employment law attorneys discuss the following frequently asked questions about how the regular pay rate affects overtime pay:
+Below, our California labor and employment law attorneys discuss the following topics regarding regular rate of pay:

 - standard of time,